-NORDEFCO United Nations Protection of Civilians Course
+NORDEFCO United Nations Comprehensive Protection of Civilians Course

-1. Concept and Purpose of UNPOC
+1. Concept and Purpose of UNCPOC

-The aim of UNPOC is to enhance the knowledge and critical understanding of the multiple dimensions and meanings of the protection of civilians in armed conflicts.
+The aim of UNCPOC is to enhance the knowledge and critical understanding of the multiple dimensions and meanings of the protection of civilians in armed conflicts.
 The students are trained to understand the roles and responsibilities of military, police and civilian actors involved in protection work in United Nations peacekeeping operations.
 The participants are able to analyse the specific threats, needs and rights of the vulnerable groups and can develop effective strategies and measures to improve the situation of these groups and protect them from harm.

 The course is conducted in cooperation with Crisis Management Centre Finland (CMC Finland) within the framework of the Centre of Expertise in Comprehensive Crisis Management.